directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 ## Implementation
 ## Creating Collections
-#### The data storage collection
+### Storing Sensor Data

-As we want to track sensor data over time, we will frequently pull the data with some details from the external API.
+As we want to track sensor data over time, we will frequently pull the data from the device.
 Create a collection called `sensor_data` with a auto-generated UUID as an ID.
-Allow Directus to create `sort`, `status`, and `date_created` fields as well.
+Enable the `sort`, `status`, and `date_created` optional fields.

 For each element of the data provided by the sensor, we want to save these values.
 Depending on the used sensor, you may come up with a different set of fields.
 In our case we've created the following important additional fields:

 | Field name | Interface | Comment |